AgustinRujana/eps/README.md

 Open the page with your browser to see the result.
 You can start editing the pages.
 The pages auto-updates as you edit the file.

-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

-## Authors

-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.

 ## Deployment

 If the hosting does not accept Next Dynamic features you will need to follow this guide for [Static Deployment](https://nextjs.org/docs/advanced-features/static-html-export)